The E. M. Viquesney Doughboy Database

 The Doughboy arrived in Monticello January 19, 1923 and was dedicated April 8, 1923.
 It was unveiled by Captain John Tuttle, a prominent local 86-year old Civil War veteran.
 Its acquisition was sponsored by American Legion Post No. 134, with funds raised from Legion members and citizens.
 The sculpture cost $1,500, including freight.
 The total cost, including the marble base and monument area, required over $2,000 in cash and the donation of many hours of work on the monument by Legion members.

-The Doughboy is a very important landmark and feature in Monticello, the home of Harlan Ogle (see Doughboy poem, below) and the late Doug Blevins, two dedicated Doughboy aficionados.
-The scuplture appears to be in good condition and well-maintained, except for a missing rifle sling.
+The Doughboy is a very important landmark and feature in Monticello.
+The sculpture appears to be in good condition and well-maintained, except for a missing rifle sling.
 A comment at the online Wayne County Outlook dated February 22, 2010 indicates the bayonet is now gone as well.

 Above: On the April 12, 1923 dedication day, some of the distinguished guests were met on the outskirts of Monticello by a mounted platoon of Troop B, 54th Squadron.
 The speakers were escorted to the dedication in an old stage coach drawn by Troop B horses driven by veteran stage man C. H. Burton, and the llth District Band rode on top of the coach.
 This Wayne County Outlook picture is included in Harlan Ogle’s book (right).